Convex co-compact representations of 3-manifold groups: Introduction

 Theorem~\ref{thm:main} provides a higher dimensional generalization of Benoist's~\cite{B2006} well known description of properly convex divisible domains in $\Pb(\Rb^4)$.
-Recall, a properly convex domain $\Omega \subset \Pb(\Rb^4)$ is called \emph{divisible} if there exists a discrete group $\Lambda \leq \Aut(\Omega)$ which acts properly discontinuously, freely, and co-compactly on $\Omega$.
-In this case, $M := \Lambda \backslash \Omega$ is a closed 3-manifold, the natural isomorphism $\pi_1(M) \rightarrow \Lambda$ is a convex co-compact representation into $\PGL_4(\Rb)$, and Benoist's results can be deduced from Theorem~\ref{thm:main} and the structural results described in Section~\ref{sec:non_geom_structure} below.
+Recall, a properly convex domain $\Omega \subset \Pb(\Rb^4)$ is called \emph{divisible} if there exists a discrete group $\Gamma \leq \Aut(\Omega)$ which acts properly discontinuously, freely, and co-compactly on $\Omega$.
+In the case when $d=4$, $M := \Gamma \backslash \Omega$ is a closed 3-manifold and the natural isomorphism $\pi_1(M) \rightarrow \Gamma$ is a convex co-compact representation into $\PGL_4(\Rb)$.
+Then Benoist's results can be deduced from Theorem~\ref{thm:main} and the structural results described in Section~\ref{sec:non_geom_structure} below.

 Benoist's arguments in the $d=4$ case relies on the low dimensionality (see~\cite[Sections 2.3, 2.5]{B2006}) and also work of Morgan-Shalen~\cite{MS1988} about 3-manifold groups acting on $\Rb$-trees.
-In contrast, the main tool in our proof is the following general structure theorem for centralizers in convex co-compact groups.
+In contrast, the main tool in our proof is the following structure theorem for centralizers in convex co-compact groups.

-\begin{theorem} (see Theorem~\ref{thm:center} below) Suppose $\Omega \subset \Pb(\Rb^d)$ is a properly convex domain, $\Lambda \leq \Aut(\Omega)$ is convex co-compact, $A \leq \Lambda$ is an infinite Abelian subgroup, and $C_{\Lambda}(A)$ is the centralizer of $A$ in $\Lambda$.
+\begin{theorem} (see Theorem~\ref{thm:center} below) Suppose $\Omega \subset \Pb(\Rb^d)$ is a properly convex domain, $\Gamma \leq \Aut(\Omega)$ is convex co-compact, $A \leq \Gamma$ is an infinite Abelian subgroup, and $Z_{\Gamma}(A)$ is the centralizer of $A$ in $\Gamma$.
 If

-then $\Omega \cap \Pb(V)$ is a non-empty $C_{\Lambda}(A)$-invariant properly convex domain in $\Pb(V)$ and the quotient $C_{\Lambda}(A) \backslash \Omega \cap \Pb(V)$ is compact. \end{theorem}
+then $\Omega \cap \Pb(V)$ is a non-empty $Z_{\Gamma}(A)$-invariant properly convex domain in $\Pb(V)$ and the quotient $Z_{\Gamma}(A) \backslash \Omega \cap \Pb(V)$ is compact. \end{theorem}

 \begin{remark} Theorem~\ref{thm:center_intro} builds upon earlier work in~\cite{IZ2019} which considered centralizers of Abelian subgroups of so-called naive convex co-compact subgroups.
-This is a larger class of groups and as such the results in~\cite{IZ2019} necessarily had weaker conclusions. \end{remark}
+This is a larger class of groups and the results in~\cite{IZ2019} had weaker conclusions.
+In Section~\ref{sec:failure of center theorem for naive convex co-compact groups} we provides examples of naive convex co-compact groups where the stronger conclusions of Theorem~\ref{thm:center_intro} fail to hold. \end{remark}

 Theorem~\ref{thm:center_intro} implies that the centralizer of an infinite Abelian subgroup of a convex co-compact subgroup is virtually the fundamental group of a closed aspherical $k$-manifold where $k =\dim \Pb(V)$.
-This greatly restricts the groups that can admit convex co-compact representations and almost immediately implies Theorem~\ref{thm:main}.
+This greatly restricts the groups that can admit convex co-compact representations.